Bonded vs Insured

-You’ve probably heard these two terms used together many times, and in fact the two are used so often together, that many people are probably unclear about the difference between bonded and insured.
+You’ve probably heard these two terms used together many times, and in fact, the two are used so often together, that many people are probably unclear about the difference between bonded and insured.
 Both provide forms of financial compensation in the event that a claim is made against one or the other.
 In the case of a surety bond, the claim would be made against a surety company, which is a financial organization issuing the bond, and in the case of an insurance policy, the claim is made against that policy, which was issued by an insurance company.

 One of the major differences between these two is that bonds are intended to provide protection on specific jobs which a hiring company employs a contractor on, and the bond serves as a kind of guarantee that the contractor will live up to the terms agreed upon for workmanship, and compliance with any laws or regulations.
 As an example, if a bonded electrician abandoned the electrical work on a construction project halfway through the job, the project owner/manager would be entitled to make a claim against the bond for the cost of the unfinished work.
 Want to learn about contractor bonds, we can help.

 If that same electrician was insured and he did complete the job, but during completion, he inadvertently caused damage to the property being worked on, that damage would not be covered by the bond, because it had nothing to do with him finishing the electrical work, according to the manager’s specifications.
-The accidental damage would however, be covered by the electrician’s insurance policy, and any claim made would cover the cost of necessary repair work.
+The accidental damage would, however, be covered by the electrician’s insurance policy, and any claim made would cover the cost of necessary repair work.

 Who we bond with.